alhajee/ckan/doc/sysadmin-guide.rst

     A sysadmin user can access and edit any organizations, view and change user details, and permanently delete datasets.
-You should carefully consider who has access to a sysadmin account on your CKAN system.
+You should carefully consider who has access to a sysadmin account on your FMLD system.

 ---------------------------
 Creating a sysadmin account
 ---------------------------

-Normally, a sysadmin account is created as part of the process of setting up CKAN.
+Normally, a sysadmin account is created as part of the process of setting up FMLD.
 If one does not already exist, you will need to create a sysadmin user, or give sysadmin rights to an existing user.
 To do this requires access to the server; see :ref:`create-admin-user` for details.
-If another organization is hosting CKAN, you will need to ask them to create a sysadmin user.
+If another organization is hosting FMLD, you will need to ask them to create a sysadmin user.

 Adding more sysadmin accounts is done in the same way.
 It cannot be done via the web UI.